168Abhi/AWAK_Assignment/README.md

 - **Show/Hide Password:** Toggle password visibility.
 - **Loading Spinner:** Displayed during the API call to enhance user experience.
 - **Responsive Design:** Adjusts layout for various screen sizes.
-- **Thank You Message:** Displays personal details and a thank you message to the recruitment team.

 ## Technologies Used